underspecified/GenMonads/README.txt

-# GenMonads: Python monads with generator-based do-notation
+# GenMonads: Python monads with generator-based syntax
 Author: Eric Nichols <underspecified@gmail.com>

-This module contains python implementations of common scala-style monads.
+This module contains python implementations of some scala-style monads.

-It provides a generator-based do-notation using a decompilation trick from Pony [1] to translate generators into nested calls to a monad's flat_map, map, and filter functions, in a similar fashion to scala's for comprehensions [2].
+It provides a generator-based syntax using a decompilation trick from Pony [1] to translate generators into nested calls to a monad's flat_map, map, and filter functions, in a similar fashion to scala's for comprehensions [2].

 The idea was inspired by a comment by Shin no Noir [3] on a post on A